solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 5. Does your solution allow their data engineers and data scientists to work within Jupyter notebooks?
 How are libraries managed?

-    - Spark pools allow the importing of libraries during creation.
+    - Azure Synapse Spark pools allow the importing of libraries during creation.
     - These dependencies are specified using a PIP freeze formatted text document listing the desired library names and versions.
-    - The data team can then launch notebooks attached to the Spark pool and author the code that uses their favorite libraries.
+    - The data team can then launch notebooks attached to the Azure Synapse Spark pool and author the code that uses their favorite libraries.

 *Query*